Vocabulary Worksheets

 Earth Day Patterns Worksheet

-Look at the pattern on each row and guess what is next.
-Then, cut the picture at the bottom of the page to glue on the correct row.
+Look at the pattern in each row and guess what comes next.
+Then cut out the pictures at the bottom of the page and glue the correct one on each row.

 More About Earth Day